Nessun Dorma: None Shall Sleep Tonight

 The performance included four CSS Tactical Security guards from the area where I lived, one at each post of my bed.
 It is important to note that the security guards were older Black men, who preferred not to be named and were all from a lower social-economic status than me, who probably really did protect me in reality whilst I slept in my bed at home.
 It also included two professional opera singers, Rheinald Moagi and Khotso Tsekeletsa who stood on two raised plinths and sang Puccini’s aria: “Nessun Dorma”.
 Watch the video here.

 The opera resonated through the park and into the surrounding area and people came into the park from the street to see where the sound was coming from.
 During their singing I read “Don’t Panic!
 Don’t leave for Perth!
-Stories from [privileged, white] South Africans'' (my additions in brackets) and a book on Utopia.
-By relocating my bed from the privacy of my bedroom in the more affluent northern Suburbs, the performance exposes an everyday reality, revealing and unmasking this white privileged body and also shining a light on these bodies that protect other bodies, every night.
+Stories from [privileged, White] South Africans'' (my additions in brackets) and a book on Utopia.
+By relocating my bed from the privacy of my bedroom in the more affluent northern Suburbs, the performance exposes an everyday reality, revealing and unmasking this white privileged body and also shining a light on these bodies that protect other bodies, every night: who guards those who get to sleep at night?

 I return to play scholar Thomas Henricks’ question: ‘What kinds of people get to perform what kinds of activities with whom before what kinds of others – and what meanings are attached to those events?’
 (Henricks, 2015, p.
 180).
 My identity and power allowed me to perform many things in this performance: I was able to perform fear and being ‘on guard’.
 I was able to perform a nightly ritual in assumed safety, relocated to an unsafe area guarded by security guards.
 I was performing my privilege as a previously advantaged white South African.
 Whilst this performance does not explicitly engage sport or playfulness, this work remains critical for my practice in thinking about power, privilege, and the act of revealing this identity through performance.